jbiatek/BSGRulebook/rulebook.md

 Centurions do not advance when Occupation Forces are activated and vice versa, they are completely separate from one another although they look similar.

+When re-rolling an "Attack Occupation Force" roll using "Maximum Firepower" that also had "Maximum Firepower" applied to it, the re-roll also gets the "Maximum Firepower" bonus.

+##### Preparing civilian ships

 To "prepare" a civilian ship, move the civilian ship on the *top* of the Locked Civilian Ships stack to the *bottom* of the Prepared Civilian Ships stack.

 Civilian ships may *only* be moved out of the Locked or Prepared Civilian Ship stacks via game effects that *specifically* refer to those places.
 When another game effect requires drawing or placing civilian ships, they must be drawn from the regular pile by the board as usual.
 Unless ships have been escorted off the board, this probably means that there won't be any, and normal component limitation rules will apply.

-When re-rolling an "Attack Occupation Force" roll using "Maximum Firepower" that also had "Maximum Firepower" applied to it, the re-roll also gets the "Maximum Firepower" bonus.

-As stated on the alternate President card, when the President plays a Quorum card, they must roll a die, and if 3 or lower move to Detention.
-This only occurs when playing a Quorum card *from the hand*, not, for example, using Roslin's "Skilled Politician" once-per-game.

 ##### Brig versus Detention